At The Geneva School of Manhattan, our students benefit from several factors that make our school unique and welcoming.

 In addition to setting example for young students, our Upper School students form our Student Council.
 Each fall new Student Council representatives are chosen from the entire student body.
-Student-led activities include a neighborhood bake sale, Literature Week, yearbook committee, and service projects such as the Nom Nom Project in Bushwick.
+Student-led activities include a neighborhood bake sale, Literature Week, yearbook committee, and service projects.

 Lower and Upper school students participate in a variety of opportunities to serve our community.
-Last year, Lower and Upper school students filled special snack bags on a weekly basis for children in the Head Start program in the Bushwick community of Brooklyn.
-This year, Seventh and Eighth Grade students travel each month to A House on Beekman in the South Bronx.
-Students partner with preschool students as reading and center buddies.
+Seventh and Eighth Grade students travel each month to A House on Beekman in the South Bronx, where students partner with preschool students as reading buddies.
 In addition, Geneva School students interact with the little ones during free and organized play.
-All of Geneva School will participate in a children's book drive to benefit this program.
+All of Geneva School participate in a children's book drive to benefit this program.